B22 LED Bulbs

 There is a much wider range of bulbs than people often realise.
-One of the vast options is the B22 LED bulb.
-The B22 differs from the E27 in a few ways.
+One of the vast options are B22 LED bulbs.
+The B22 bulb differs from the E27 LED bulbs in a few ways.
 The B sockets are usually light bulb bayonet mounts.
 And the B22 LED or the BA22 has a 22-millimetre diameter.
-The B22 LED bulb features 2 ‘mount’s on either side of the bulb and is often referred to as a ‘standard’ bayonet fitting.
+The B22 LED bulb features 2 ‘mount’s on either side of the bulb and is often referred to as a ‘standard’ bayonet light bulb.

 What colour temperatures do B22 LED bulbs come in?